All articles

 Scams and phishing

-Never share your recovery seed with anyone!
-If you receive an email asking for your recovery seed, it is a phishing attempt.
+Never share your wallet backup (formerly recovery seed) with anyone!
+If you receive an email asking for your wallet backup, it is a phishing attempt.
 If you are worried that the security of your crypto may have been compromised, please contact us via our chatbot Hal as soon as possible.

-Phishing and vishing are ways that cyber attackers trick users into revealing sensitive information.
+Phishing and vishing (voice phishing) are ways that cyber attackers trick users into revealing sensitive information.
 Trezor users are often targeted with fake emails, websites, or phone calls that appear to be from Trezor.
-Attackers may ask users to enter their seed phrase, provide login credentials, or connect their device to a malicious website.
+Attackers may ask users to enter their wallet backup, provide login credentials, or connect their device to a malicious website.

-Once attackers have access to private keys, they can transfer funds to their accounts, leaving victims with nothing.
+Once attackers have access to a wallet backup, they can transfer all the funds to their accounts, leaving victims with nothing.
 To avoid falling victim to these scams, always double-check the authenticity of any communication or website and keep software and firmware up to date.

 Here are some additional details and examples to help you identify phishing scams: